Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Vaccination schedules

 \section{Vaccination schedules}

-Let us consider the possibility of providing immunity through vaccination to a certain (small) fraction of the population, $f_v$.
-In this section we will attempt to answer the following questions: how to select the agents that will receive the vaccine, if our only aim is to minimize the spread of a future epidemic outburst.
+Let us consider the possibility of providing immunity through vaccination to a (small) fraction of the population, $f_v$, for the case of zero recovery rate, $\gamma=0$.
+In this section we will attempt to answer the following question: How do we select the agents that will receive the vaccine, if our only aim is to minimize the size of a future epidemic outburst?
 Notice that, in practice, many other issues must be considered in this situation, such as the health conditions or the age of the patients.

-The simplest vaccination schedule is merely to select randomly the individuals.
+The simplest vaccination schedule is merely to randomly select the individuals.
 Of course, we do not expect this schedule to be very efficient.
 We have considered several observables which can be employed to determine how useful it will be to provide the vaccine to a certain agent.
 The simplest one is the {\em total degree}, defined as the number of first neighbors in the effective graph.
 Naively, we might sort the agents by their degrees, and immunize the first $f_vN$.
 Yet, it is more efficient to {\em recompute} the degree of each agent after each selection, and we will do so unless otherwise specified.

-We can also define a {\em fragmentation degree} associated to an agent, intuitively defined as the relative increment of the local distance when he/she is removed.
-For any agent $i$, we can define its local distance $S_i(A_i)$ as sum of all the distances between the agents $A_i=\{j|C_{ij}>0\ , j\neq i \}$, i.e. the neighbors of $i$.
-Fragmentation of agent $i$ is thus defined as